-What would Hamburg be without its numerous stages?
-At major spoken-word theaters such as the Thalia Theater or the Deutsches Schauspielhaus, topics that are of concern to society are dealt with.
-But of course, people are allowed to laugh loudly and liberatingly when equally important topics are tackled with humor at the Winterhuder Fährhaus comedy or the Schmidt Theater.
-But there is more than just talking on the city's stages: The Hamburg State Opera has existed for more than 300 years, having opened in 1678 as an opera theatrum.
-The building on Gänsemarkt is also home to the renowned Hamburg Ballet.
-The Hamburg Ballet and the Kampnagel production house impressively demonstrate how much room for cultural diversity is possible in Hamburg.
-Both are dedicated to very different sides of the art form of dance.
-The company around ballet director John Neumeier has become known for its distinctive choreographic language.
-Kampnagel is not only a performance venue for dance productions, but also a place where ideas are developed and controversies dealt with.
+What would Hamburg be without its numerous theatres?
+Attend productions that tackle hard-hitting topics at larger theatres such as the Thalia Theater or the Deutsches Schauspielhaus.
+Or why not address the same issues accompanied by loud and liberating laughter at the Winterhuder Fährhaus comedy house or the Schmidt Theater?
+There’s so much more here, though… the Hamburg State Opera, for example, has been in existence as an opera house since 1678.
+Plus, the building at Gänsemarkt is also home to the renowned Hamburg Ballet.
+The Hamburg Ballet and the Kampnagel production house are both impressive examples of how cultural diversity is both possible and welcomed in Hamburg – both are dedicated to very different aspects of the medium of dance.
+Director John Neumeier and his ballet company has become known for their distinctive choreography.
+Kampnagel isn’t only a performance venue for dance productions, it’s also a place where ideas are developed and controversies dealt with.

-Incidentally, commitment to cultural institutions has a long tradition in Hamburg.
-At a time when there was no state funding for culture, it was vital for the institutions' survival that the public donated and bought tickets.
-So it's fair to say that it was Hamburg's people's love of theater, cabaret and opera that made cultural diversity possible.
+Incidentally, Hamburg’s commitment to its cultural institutions is a longstanding tradition.
+Indeed, at a time when there was no state funding for culture, the institutions relied on ticket sales and public donations to stay afloat.
+It’s fair to say that it was the people of Hamburg and their love of the theatre, cabaret and opera that’s made today’s cultural diversity possible.

-There is a venue for almost every taste in Hamburg, and of course some theaters are particularly representative of Hamburg life: On the stage of the Ohnsorg Theater, "Plattsnackerin" Heidi Kabel became an icon.
-The English Theatre of Hamburg shows how close Hamburgers are to British and U.S. culture: every season there are ambitious plays in original versions.
-And what could be more fitting for the port city of Hamburg than a theater on a ship?
-The theater ship with its picturesque berth on Nikolaifleet is, by its own admission, Europe's only ocean-going stage.
+There’s something for everyone in Hamburg and, of course, some of our theatres are particularly representative of life in the city.
+Indeed, ‘Plattsnackerin’ Heidi Kabel became an icon on stage at the Ohnsorg Theatre.
+The English Theatre of Hamburg shows how close the locals feel to British and American culture – every season, you can view spectacular plays in the original English version.
+Plus, what would suit us as a port city better than a theatre on a ship?
+The theatre ship with its picturesque berth on Nikolaifleet is, by its own definition, Europe’s only ocean-going stage.

 Free travel by bus, train & harbour ferries,